Psoriasis is an inflammatory condition that can lead to skin changes. It is relatively common among people with HIV.

-- Herpes simplex (HSV): A virus that causes recurrent sores around the mouth or genitals.
+- Herpes simplex virus: A virus that causes recurrent sores around the mouth or genitals.

-- Molluscum contagiosum: A contagious viral infection that causes flesh-colored bumps on the skin.
+- Molluscum contagiosum: A contagious viral infection that causes flesh-colored bumps to appear on the skin.

-- Photodermatitis: An inflammatory condition where sun exposure causes rashes, blisters, or scaly skin.
+- Photodermatitis: An inflammatory condition in which sun exposure causes rashes, blisters, or scaly skin.

 - Prurigo nodularis: A condition that causes itchy, crusty lumps on the arms and legs.

-- Kaposi’s sarcoma: A cancer that appears as purple or black skin lesions due to tumors in the blood vessels.
+- Kaposi sarcoma: A cancer that appears as purple or black skin lesions due to tumors in the blood vessels.

 Psoriasis and other skin conditions are common among people with HIV.
 With proper care and treatment, people can manage their skin symptoms and reduce their discomfort.

-Although HIV can make it more challenging to treat psoriasis, research indicates that most people will see improvements after using antiretroviral therapies.
+Although HIV can make it more challenging to treat psoriasis, research indicates that people typically see improvements after using antiretroviral therapies.
 A person can also ease the symptoms by avoiding known triggers and using home remedies and medicated creams.

 In some cases, a healthcare professional may recommend systemic medications, but this is not appropriate in all cases.

 Anyone who has concerns about their skin should see their healthcare provider for an evaluation and diagnosis.
-Early intervention may improve the outlook and reduce the risk of complications.
+Early intervention may improve their outlook and reduce the risk of complications.